zijing2/BIA660/Final/README.md

 # ReviewAnalyser(using deep learning)

-To choose the reviews with high quality.
+To choose the premium reviews with high quality.
 The details can be found in the presentation directory.

+## deploying
+download or check out the project, make sure the port 8887 and 3001 in the local are not in use.

 ## Usage